Graduate Certificate in Executive and Professional Coaching

 Recommended Technology Requirements

-This executive coaching certification program utilizes state-of-the-art distance learning methodologies.
+This executive coaching training program utilizes state-of-the-art distance learning methodologies.
 Students attend live virtual classes delivered through web conferencing with audio teleconferencing integration.
 This technology supports interactivity and collaboration creating a powerful virtual learning experience.

 - Group: Coaching peers in small group sessions under the supervision of an ICF credentialed coach.